 Introduction to Financing that Fits

 When it comes to finding financing for your business—you’re looking for a “yes!”
-While it may be disheartening, it’s important to know that when a bank or credit union says, “no,” you still have options.
+During the hard economic times brought on by COVID-19, finding that “yes” can feel like searching for a needle in a haystack.
+While it may be disheartening, it’s important to keep two things in mind:

 Traditional Lending Requirements